An infinite family of exotic subgroups of hyperbolic groups: A criterion for exotic subgroups of hyperbolic groups

 Suppose now that $H$ splits over $\mathbb{Z}$.
-Since $H$ is not a surface group, it admits a non-trivial JSJ decomposition \cite{Sela1997}.
+Since $H$ is not a surface group, it admits a non-trivial JSJ decomposition \cite[Theorem~1.7]{Sela1997}.
 The JSJ splitting is canonical, and thus $\phi$ permutes the conjugacy classes of edge stabilisers.
-Hence, for every edge of the splitting, there exists some $x \in G$ and $m \geq 1$ such that the generator of the edge stabiliser commutes with $t^mx$. \end{proof}
+Hence, for every edge of the splitting, there exists some $x \in G$ and $m \geq 1$ such that the generator of the edge stabiliser commutes with $t^mx$, and thus $G$ contains a $\Z^2$ subgroup. \end{proof}

-\begin{thm} Let $G$ be a group with no $\mathbb{Z}^2$-subgroups.
-Suppose that $G$ fits into the short exact sequence
+\begin{prop} Let $G$ be a group with no $\mathbb{Z}^2$-subgroups.
+Suppose that $G$ fits into the short exact sequence of groups

 where $Q$ is infinite.
-If $H$ is torsion-free hyperbolic then it is isomorphic to a free product of finitely many hyperbolic surface groups of finite type. \end{thm}
+If $H$ is torsion-free hyperbolic, then $H$ splits as a free product of finitely many fundamental groups of compact hyperbolic surfaces.